joshbegley/nyt-latest/README.md

 `A 28-year-old man was detained on Saturday in connection with the death of Ann Widdecombe, a former Parliament member, the police said.
 Another man arrested on Friday was later released.`\
 https://www.nytimes.com/2026/07/12/world/europe/ann-widdecombe-arrest-uk.html

-**World Leaders Remember Senator Lindsey Graham**\
+**Leaders From Home and Abroad Remember Senator Lindsey Graham**\
-`Mr. Graham’s sudden death on Saturday prompted a wave of tributes for an outsize and often divisive figure in U.S. foreign policy for two decades.`\
+`Mr. Graham’s unexpected death on Saturday prompted a wave of tributes for an outsize and often divisive figure in U.S. foreign policy.`\
 https://www.nytimes.com/2026/07/12/us/politics/lindsey-graham-world-react.html

 **Trump’s Corruption Stains, From Texas to Maine**\